muppin/mastering-DevOps/Linux/Notes.md

    - -F : is a custom Field seperator, here is " " space. you can have comma or any seperators
 - **ps -ef | grep python | awk -F" " '{print$2}'** -> outputs the process ids of python.
 - **trap "please dont use ctrl+c" SIGINT** -> trap command is used to trap the signals on the linux machine.
+- **nslookup -type=A ayustudio.net** -> this gives details of A record that is being created in ayustudio.net

+-

 #### Users and groups